-The Garis Gallery of the American West at the Chisholm Trail Heritage Center is one of the finest Western and Native American galleries in the state.
+The Garis Gallery of the American West at the Chisholm Trail Heritage Center is one of the finest Western and Indian art galleries in the state.
 The museum offers an interactive experience for all ages and interests.
 All guests are shown the 'lay of the land' by one of the friendly professional tour guides.
 Toss a rope around a Longhorn steer; ride a bucking bronco; create your own brand or sit a spell near the campfire and listen to Jesse Chisholm as he offers advice to a young cowboy on his first cattle drive.
 In the multi-sensory Experience Theater, smell the wildflowers of a springtime Oklahoma prairie, listen to the thundering hooves of a cattle stampede, and feel the wind and rain on your face as a storm rages.